Partnerships

 For more information on how to apply please email kate@londonmusicfund.org for an application form and guidelines.

-Our Partnership projects are supported by The Karlsson Játiva Charitable Foundation, through the Signatur programme for the advancement of the art of music.
+Our Partnership projects are supported by The Karlsson Játiva Charitable Foundation’s Signatur Programme.

-We are delighted to announce our new partnership projects for 2024/25:
+We are delighted to support the following partnership projects in 2025/26:

 Bromley Youth Music Trust: Strike Up The Band